CU-ESIIL/forest-carbon-codefest/README.md

-# [Your Working Group Name]
+# [Your Team Name]

-Welcome to the **[Your Working Group Name]** repository, an integral part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
-This repository is the central hub for our working group, encompassing our project overview, proposals, team member information, codebase, and more...
+Welcome to the **[Your Team Name]** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
+This repository is the central hub for our team, encompassing our project overview, team member information, codebase, and more...

 ## Our Project
 [Provide a brief overview of your project here.
-Describe what you aim to achieve, the importance of your project, and its expected impact.]

 ## Documentation
 - Access detailed documentation on our [GitHub Pages site](https://your-gh-pages-url/).
-- Find comprehensive guides, tutorials, and additional resources.

-## Project Proposal
-[Link to the detailed project proposal document or include it directly in the repository.
-Outline the goals, methodologies, anticipated challenges, and projected timelines.]

 ## Group Members
-- Member 1: Brief description or role within the group.
+- Member 1: Brief description
-- Member 2: Brief description or role within the group.
+- Member 2: Brief description
 - ...
-- [Link to more detailed bios or profiles if available.]
+- [Link to more detailed bios or profiles if available and desired.]

-## Repository Structure
+## Code Repository Structure
+- **Data Processing**: Scripts for cleaning, merging, and managing datasets.
 - **Analysis Code**: Scripts for data analysis, statistical modeling, etc.
-- **Data Processing**: Scripts for cleaning, merging, and managing datasets.
 - **Visualization**: Code for creating figures, charts, and interactive visualizations.

 ## Meeting Notes and Agendas